asad-aali/asad-aali.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Candidate <br> <a href="https://www.ece.utexas.edu/">Department of Electrical and Computer Engineering, The University of Texas at Austin</a>
+subtitle: M.S. <br> <a href="https://www.ece.utexas.edu/">Department of Electrical and Computer Engineering, The University of Texas at Austin</a>

 profile:
   align: right